Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Akita dogs usually bark very little, causing many people to refer to them as silent hunters.
 However, they do bark when they have something to convey, and many people describe it as loud and intimidating.
-Reasons that they might bark include warning you of a possible intruder, warning strangers and other animals to stay away, attention seeking, and being bored.
+Reasons that they might bark include warning you of a possible intruder, warning strangers and other animals to stay away, attention seeking, and boredom.
 Ensuring that your pet gets plenty of exercise and mental stimulation will help reduce barking even more, making them suitable for apartments and city life if necessary.

 Featured Image Credit: Fernando Tanji, Shutterstock